geissdoerfer/shepherd/README.md

 pip3 install ansible shepherd-herd
 ```

-The `inventory/example.yml` file shows an example of how to provide the host names and known IP addresses of your BeagleBones.
+The `inventory/herd.yml` file shows an example of how to provide the host names and known IP addresses of your BeagleBones.
-Add yours in similar fashion as a new file `inventory/<name>.yml`.
+Adjust it to reflect your setup.
 You can arbitrarily choose and assign the hostnames (sheep0, sheep1, in this example) and the ansible_user (jane in this example).
-Afterwards, you can remove the `example.yml`.

 ```
 sheep: